The Viking Kings

 Emma of Normandy was born circa 985, the daughter of Richard the Fearless, Duke of Normandy, by his second wife Gunnora.
 Her mother had originally been Richard the Fearless' mistress.
 When they later married, their children were legitimized.
 Both her parents were of Danish (Viking) descent.

 Emma's father, Richard the Fearless provided shelter to a Viking army threatening England in 1000-1, terms were reached with the English king Ethelred II, known as 'the Redeless' (depicted right) in 1002, whereby Ethelred was to marry Emma as his second wife.

 The King's marriage to Emma of Normandy was to have disastrous long term effects for the House of Wessex.
 Emma arrived in England with an attendant train of Normans.
 Disliked by the English as foreigners, they succeeded in adding to the King's already waning popularity.
-The marriage produced two sons, Edward (the future Edward the Confessor) and Alfred, and a daughter, Goda.
+The marriage produced two sons, Edward (the future Edward the Confessor) and Alfred the Atheling and a daughter, Goda.

 Sweyn Forkbeard, King of Denmark, extracted payment by blackmail from Ethelred as opposed to ravaging English shores.
 Ethelred, who was weak and ineffectual, ordered a general massacre of Danes in England on St. Brices Day, 1002, which included men, women and children, none were spared from the savage slaughter.
 Sweyn swore on the bragging cup to be avenged on Ethelred and landed in England in 1003, ravaging much of the south of the country.